bbauska/Coursera-Bootstrap/README.md

 -   Then set up the following script:

 ```
-    "imagemin": "imagemin img/* --out-dir='dist/img'",
+    "imagemin": "imagemin img/</i> --out-dir='dist/img'",
 ```

 ### Preparing the Distribution Folder

--   Open *.gitignore* and update it as follows.
+-   Open <i>.gitignore</i> and update it as follows.
 We do not want the dist folder to be checked into the git repository.

 ```